Reiko A. Kerr, Senior Vice President, Finance and Administration, and Chief Financial Officer

 The Combined Cycle Project, established and financed under the Combined Cycle Project Bond Resolution, consists of ownership in Wansley Unit 9 and includes two combustion turbines, two supplementary fired heat recovery steam generators, and one steam turbine.

-MEAG Power also has an ownership interest, through the Vogtle Units 3&4 Project Entities M (off-taker is MEAG Power Participants), J (off-takers are JEA and MEAG Power Participants), and P (off-takers are PowerSouth Energy Cooperative and MEAG Power Participants), in two additional nuclear generating units under construction at Plant Vogtle, Units 3 and 4, which are estimated to come online in 2023 and 2024.
+MEAG Power also has an ownership interest, through the Vogtle Units 3&4 Project Entities M (off-taker is MEAG Power Participants), J (off-takers are JEA and MEAG Power Participants), and P (off-takers are PowerSouth Energy Cooperative and MEAG Power Participants), in two additional nuclear generating units at Plant Vogtle, Units 3 and 4.
+Unit 3 and Unit 4 which commenced commercial operation on July 31, 2023 and April 29, 2024 respectively.

 Our Participants